MEN UNITED IN SONG - NOTTINGHAMSHIRE 2024!

 CLICK HERE for a recording of a rehearsal of the same song with the RoTMVC and Cantimus Choir

-THE BIG DAY
+THE (FIRST) BIG DAY

-The local Men United in Song concert is at Southwell Minster at 7.30 pm on Friday 10th May 2024.
 The national project finale concert is at 7.00 pm on Saturday 25th May at the Albert Hall, Nottingham.

 We’re so pleased that the huge concert will be in our city!